-A person can still get sunburn on a cloudy day.
-A high percentage of ultraviolet (UV) light emitted by the sun penetrates through clouds.
+A person can still get sunburn on a cloudy day, as a high percentage of ultraviolet (UV) light still penetrates through clouds.
 People should still try to protect their skin as they would on a sunny day.

 The sun emits UV light, which can penetrate the skin’s outer layer and cause changes resulting in burns.
 Sunburn may speed up the rate at which the skin ages.
 There are three types of UV light: UVA, UVB, and UVC.
 Each has different wavelengths and different consequences for the skin.

 A person can take precautions to prevent sunburn by reducing their exposure to UV light and protecting their skin.

 This article will explore whether a person can get sunburn on a cloudy day, what the symptoms of sunburn are, and how a person can protect against exposure.
 It will also explore the risk factors for sunburn.

 Even on cloudy days, the sun still emits UV light, which penetrates clouds and can result in sunburn.
 Over 90% of UV rays can pass through a light cloud cover and cause sunburn.

 Many surfaces also reflect UV radiation, which adds to the overall UV levels a person experiences: